-The JFEW Eleanor Roosevelt Scholars Program: Honoring the legacy of Eleanor Roosevelt is a 2-year program that offers women at Hunter College the opportunity to explore careers in public policy and public service throughout their junior and senior years.
+The JFEW Eleanor Roosevelt Scholars Program: Honoring the legacy of Eleanor Roosevelt is a 2-year program that offers students at Hunter College the opportunity to explore careers in public policy and public service throughout their junior and senior years.
 Competitively-selected Scholars receive tuition assistance, a paid summer internship in New York, a 3-day Washington DC seminar, dedicated workshops, and invitations to special events at Roosevelt House.
 The Eleanor Roosevelt Scholars program is made possible by a generous grant from JFEW, the Jewish Foundation for Education of Women.

 Program Participants will be selected during their sophomore year on the basis of academic achievement, demonstrated leadership in academic and community activities, financial need, and the articulation of the applicants’ interest in pursuing careers related to public policy and public service and their commitment to enhancing the status of women in public policy and public service.
 In order to be considered for the Program, an applicant must:

-a.
-Hold no more than 70 academic credits;
+- Hold no more than 70 academic credits;

 b.
 Be enrolled as a full-time student for each semester during the Program;

 c.
 Demonstrate financial need;